Flank/flank-dashboard/metrics/cli/docs/05_user_manual_steps.md

 3. Create document(s) with the 'domain' identifier without any fields.
 4. Create a collection with the 'feature_config' identifier.
 5. Create a document with the 'feature_config' identifier.
-6. Add the following boolean fields to the feature_config document:
+6. Add the following boolean fields to the 'feature_config' document:
-   - 'isDebugMenuEnabled' - Indicates whether the Debug Menu feature is enabled;
+   - 'isDebugMenuEnabled' - indicates whether the Debug Menu feature is enabled;
-   - 'isPasswordSignInOptionEnabled' - Indicates whether the Email and Password sign-in option is enabled.
+   - 'isPasswordSignInOptionEnabled' - indicates whether the Email and Password sign-in option is enabled.

-Consider the following link for a more detailed guide of creating 'allowed_email_domains' collection: https://github.com/platform-platform/monorepo/blob/master/docs/09_firebase_deployment.md#google-sign-in-allowed-domains-configuration.
+To get more info about creating the 'allowed_email_domains' collection, see the following document: https://github.com/platform-platform/monorepo/blob/master/docs/09_firebase_deployment.md#google-sign-in-allowed-domains-configuration.

 Consider the following link for a detailed structure of the 'feature_config' collection: